gargkeshav2002/Calculator/README.md

 # Calculator
-This is a calculator made in JavaScript
+This is a calculator, made in JavaScript